Republicans Push to See Affidavit That Justified FBI Raid

 The FBI said in a statement that it is always concerned about threats to law enforcement and was working with other agencies to assess and respond to such threats, "which are reprehensible and dangerous."

-Rep. Brian Fitzpatrick, R-Pa., a former FBI agent and prosecutor, said he was concerned about the safety of federal law enforcement officers amid such threats, adding "everybody needs to be calling for calm."
+Republican Representative Brian Fitzpatrick, a former FBI agent and prosecutor from Pennsylvania, said he was concerned about the safety of federal law enforcement officers amid such threats, adding "everybody needs to be calling for calm."

 He told CBS' "Face the Nation" that the search of Trump's home "was an unprecedented action that needs to be supported by unprecedented justification" and the probable-cause affidavit would show whether that standard was reached – even if it was only shown to lawmakers in a classified briefing.